Common Healthcare Insurance Terms - Access Health CT openEnroll_start=10/29/2024

 Co-payment

-A co-payment is a fixed amount (for example $15) that you pay for a covered healthcare service, usually when you receive the service.
+A co-payment is a fixed amount (for example, $15) that you pay for a covered healthcare service, usually when you receive the service.
 The dollar amount can vary by the type of service.

 Cost-Sharing Reduction

 Cost-Sharing Reduction (CSR) lowers the amount you pay out-of-pocket for deductibles, co-insurance and co-payments when you get medical services.
-If you qualify for CSR, you must enroll in a Silver level plan to get these lower costs.
+If you qualify for CSR, you must enroll in a Silver-level plan to get these lower costs.

 Creditable Coverage